-Met use 'more force' against black people
+Met 'use force more' against black people

 Techniques such as verbal instructions and using firearms were recorded.

+The Met Police said: "The proportionate use of force is essential in some circumstances to protect the public and often themselves from violence."

 Shadow home secretary Diane Abbott said the "disproportionate use of force is discriminatory".
-The Met has been approached for comment.

 Police forces in Britain have been required keep a detailed record of each time an officer used force since 1 April 2017.